Harshitha0910/Amazon-sales-data-analysis-case-study/README.md

 # Amazon Sales Data Analysis Case Study

-This project presents a comprehensive analysis of Amazon’s sales performance as part of a college case study competition, where I secured second place.
+This project presents a comprehensive analysis of Amazon’s sales performance as part of my college case study competition, where I secured second place.
 The goal of the analysis was to uncover valuable insights from the given datasets to improve business strategies and customer satisfaction.